 General Information

-- Check HbA1C ( if not done within prior 2 months)
+- Check HbA1C (if not done within prior 2 months)

-- lPatients who are elderly, infirm or have chronically poor control should be considered for overnight admission to CIU
+- Patients who are older, frail or who have chronically suboptimal glycaemic control can be considered for overnight admission to CIU and VRIII Link to Variable Rate Intravenous Insulin Infusion guidance

 Diabetes treated with tablets